I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 You know what drives me crazy?

-Paying the same price as someone else and ending up with a room next to the ice machine while they’re enjoying a view and a king bed.
+You pay the same price as someone else and end up with a room next to the ice machine while they’re enjoying a view and a king bed.

 It happens all the time.
 Two people book the same hotel on the same night.
 One gets stuck in a cramped room by the elevator.
-The other gets an upgrade they didn’t even ask for.
+The other scores an upgrade they never even requested.

 The difference?
 They knew how to work the system.